Last Updated: April 17, 2026Documentation Index

 Overview

-- Fractional Contracts — contract count fields transition from integers to fixed-point strings (
+_dollarssuffix) - Fractional Contracts — contract count fields use fixed-point strings (

-Two fields on Market responses indicate which of these features are active for a given market:
+price_level_structure field on Market responses indicates which pricing tier is active for a given market.

 Subpenny Pricing